rfl103/nyc_restaurant_inspect/README.md

 ###Project set up

 1. Clone this repository
-2. Enter the directory that contains the project.
-3. Setup a new GCP Project
+2. Setup a new GCP Project

 ####Terraform

-4. Edit terraform variables.tf file
+3. Edit terraform variables.tf file.
+You will need to change the default variables for project, region, and BQ_DATASET
-5. Prepare working directory with terraform init
+4. Prepare working directory with terraform init

+'''
+terraform init
+'''

-6. Check execution plan
+5. Check execution plan to confirm changes

+'''
+terraform plan
+'''

-7. Create the infrastructure
+6. Create the infrastructure

+'''
+terraform init
+'''

 ####Mage

-8. Rename dev.env to .env
+7. Rename dev.env to .env
-9. Edit the .env file to reflect the same Project ID and bucket name that you have configured for Terraform.
+8. Edit the .env file to reflect the same Project ID and bucket name that you have configured for Terraform.
-10. Build the Mage docker container
+9. Build the Mage docker container
-11. Start the docker container.
+10. Start the docker container.
-12. Access the web interface
+11. Access the web interface
-13. Execute pipeline.
+12. Execute pipeline.
 After Mage runs, you should see new datasets that have been created within BigQuery.

+###Looker

+13. You should then be able to connect the BigQuery dataset created to Looker Studio and began creating your dashboard.